How to Prepare a Linux, Unix, or BSD Image & Deploy it on a Cloud Server

 sudo rm -rf /var/db/cloud/*

-Shut down the VM cleanly, to ensure that file system and all services write their final state
+This ensures that the file system and all services write their final state.

 Linux